tidesdb/tidesdb/doc/05-internals/iterators.md

 right, so `merge_iter_prev` on a forward raw scan returns `TDB_ERR_INVALID_ARGS` rather than a silently repeated version.
 A raw scan that runs backward from the start never turns and is fine.

-Range deletes are the exception to that division of labour: they never enter the merge stream at all, in either mode.
-They live in the manifest, so a compaction asks the family whether an interval covers each key it is about to emit rather than carrying tombstones through its output.
+Range deletes are the exception to that division of labour.
+They never enter the merge stream at all, in either mode, because an interval is not an entry in a key order.
+A table carries the intervals it was built with beside its keys, so a compaction asks the family whether one covers each key it is about to emit rather than carrying tombstones through its output.

 ## Which sources the merge is built from